b55585wy/RingTool/README.md

 python3 main.py --data-path <replace-with-your-data-path> --config config/supervised/ring1/hr/ir/resnet-ring1-hr-all-ir.json
 ```

-If you want to integrate Slack bot notifications, you can add the `--send-notifications-slack` argument to the command.
+If you want to integrate Slack bot notifications, you can add the `--send-notification-slack` argument to the command.
 This will send notifications to a specified Slack channel when the training ends.
 See Also [How to slack training bot](notifications/README.md).

 ## 📊 Dataset